Firestorm-Robotics-Code/AutonomousMapper/README.md

-This is the robot HTTP code.
-The website, maintained by lukewhite32, is in the other directory.

-static/ is for testing.
+# Autonomous Mapper
+A firestorm robotics project.

+This is an http server + ui for mapping autonomous.